-When applying for non-academic jobs you must demonstrate to potential employers how your knowledge and expertise will benefit the employer.
+When applying for non-academic PhD jobs, you must demonstrate how your knowledge and expertise will benefit the employer.
 Focus on the transferable skills that the PhD has helped to enhance, such as:

-- creative thinking - PhD students are often asked to think outside the box, so make sure you stress the times when you have done this;
+- creative thinking - PhD students are often asked to think outside the box

-- management ability - as well as managing your own time you may have managed a small team of research assistants or mentored undergraduate students;
+- management ability - as well as managing your own time and workload, you may have managed a small team of research assistants or mentored undergraduate students

-- problem-solving abilities - during your PhD you will have tackled and solved numerous problems, especially in research;
+- problem-solving skills - during your PhD, you'll have tackled and solved numerous research problems.

 What do other PhD graduates do?

-Of the PhD graduates in employment six months after graduation in 2019/20, just over a fifth (20.8%) found work in education - as higher and secondary education teaching professionals; the majority choose to pursue non-academic careers.
+Of the PhD graduates in employment 15 months after graduation in 2019/20, just over a fifth (20.8%) found work in education - as higher and secondary education teaching professionals.
+The majority therefore chose to pursue non-academic careers.

 |Type of work||Percentage|